Tianxiang-C/SCI-Cream/content/post/22-02-15-body-image-editorial-board/index.md

 ---
-title: Prof. HE Jinbo was Invited to be an Editorial Board Member of Body Image, a Leading SSCI Journal in Clinical Psychology
+title: Prof. HE Jinbo was Invited to Be an Editorial Board Member of Body Image, a Leading SSCI Journal in Clinical Psychology
 date: 2022-02-15
 image:
   focal_point: 'top'